-On or before the court date, bring or mail the listed items to the court, and upon approval, the court will grant you permission to take the course.
+On or before the court date, submit the listed items to the court.
+Upon approval, the court will grant you permission to take the course.

 Where You Can Take a Driving Safety Course

-You may search for driving safety courses online or in the yellow pages.
+You may search for driving safety courses online.
 The course must be an approved course for the dismissal of a traffic citation in the State of Texas.